alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

         return self.add(x, -y)
 ```

-Such a solution is blatantly cheating.
+You and I know these people are feeble and weak-willed.
-We're getting Python to reverse the sign of the number for us, which is a computational operation.
+This approach uses Python to reverse the sign of *y* for us, which is a computational operation.
 What's the point of having a compute platform like DynamoDB if we don't use it for computing?

-Luckily, DynamoDB supports subtraction as well as addition in the UpdateItem API, and we can ask it to do the hard work:
+DynamoDB's UpdateItem API supports subtraction as well as addition, which is a much better approach:

 ```python
 class DynamoCalculator: